7 Effective Steps to Increase Your Close Rate

 One of our clients, Wirehive, does a great job of this.
 They came up with their ‘wheel of fortune’ that articulates their proposed solution to the client.
 It lays out where they suggest running their design sprints and which bits of digital transformation they’ll do in what order – all in concentric circles.
 Rather than just focusing on the first year, they take the client through Years 1, 2 and 3.
 By co-creating it, there’s a joint sense of ownership which is incredibly valuable.
 And the customer is likely to commit to the full three years in one go.
 Bingo!

-After you’ve finished creating your drawing, you shut the f*ck up.
+After you’ve finished creating your drawing, you shut the f**k up.
 Salespeople are terrified of silence.
 But you can use this pause to your advantage.
 Let the customer process the image you’ve created and, if they’re still sold, they will ask you, ‘What happens next?’

-Step 6: Agree on next actions
+Step 6: Agree on Next Actions

 Time to agree on some actions.
 A useful question at this stage is to ask the customer, ‘If you’re saying ‘yes’ to this, what are you also saying ‘no’ to?’
 You want to inoculate yourself against buyer’s remorse.
 If there’s likely to be a hurdle after the meeting, get it out in the open now.
 And agree on a course of action.